 - Preheat the oven to 350 degrees.

-- Scoop up rounded tablespoons of the dough and shape into a ball, they will be moist, so do the best you can.
+- Scoop up rounded tablespoons of the dough and shape it into a ball, they will be moist, so do the best you can.

 - Place on the cookie sheet and using the back of a teaspoon or your finger, press down the center.